acharalampous/lsh/README.md

 ### Execution
 * LSH: Execute using:
 <br /> ```$ ./lsh [-d input_file] [-q query_file] [-o output_file] [-k K] [-L L]```
-<br />input_file: Path to dataset train file
+  *input_file: Path to dataset train file
-<br />query_file: Path to file containing query vectors
-<br />output_file: Path to results file
+  *query_file: Path to file containing query vectors *output_file: Path to results file
-<br />K: Number of LSH Hash Functions
+  *K: Number of LSH Hash Functions
-<br />L: Number of LSH Hash Tables
+  *L: Number of LSH Hash Tables
 <br />_All parameters are optional during executing.
 If not provided, the three files will be requested from user.
 The K and L parameter if not provided, the default values will be used._
 * Hypercube: Execute using:
 <br /> ```./hypercube [-d input_file] [-q query_file] [-o output_file] [-k K] [-probes P] [-M m]```
-<br />input_file: Path to dataset train file
+  *input_file: Path to dataset train file
-<br />query_file: Path to file containing query vectors
-<br />output_file: Path to results file
+  *query_file: Path to file containing query vectors *output_file: Path to results file
-<br />K: Number of LSH Hash Functions
+  *K: Number of LSH Hash Functions
-<br />P: Maximum number of neighbour edges checked
+  *P: Maximum number of neighbour edges checked
-<br />M: Maximum number of vectors checked during search
+  *M: Maximum number of vectors checked during search
 <br />_All parameters are optional during executing.
 If not provided, the three files will be requested from user.
 The K, probes and M parameter if not provided, the default values will be used._

 ### Output